bazbt3/PigPen/README.md

 You chose 'exit': Goodbye!
 ```

 As you can see, there are layout bugs aplenty.
 And ordinary bugs too.
+And it's a bit 'squashed' too.
+Considering it's being developed on a iPhone that's not surprising.

 ## What I needed to make this work
 * A [pnut.io](https://pnut.io) account; no [developer account](https://pnut.io/dev) is required for single-user apps,